 This room has needed to be redesigned to fit the needs of our growing kids for quite awhile now.
 I’m so glad it’s done now, and I only wish I’d made it happen sooner.

 How about you?
 Have you ever seen a change in relationships, or time spent together, after making a space more inviting, or making it work for your family?
 Do you have any favorite items in our new space?
 Can you believe all the crazy little loft and attic spaces in the house?

-P.S. —See more of The Treehouse here.
-For those who are curious, here are 16 before photos.
+P.S. — For those who are curious, here are 16 before photos.
 It used to be such a cute room!
 With a hanging chair, a huge wall map, and lots of fun details.
 Then our needs changed and it started not working as well for us, and things began shifting around, and the whole thing was ignored and neglected for ages.
 Sad face.
 Take a look: